Last updated on September 9th, 2017

 Algeria is the largest country in Africa and has a beautiful setting on the coast of the Mediterranean ocean with its pleasant year round climate.
 With an ancient history and fairly recent independence after years of war, there is much to interest visitors here.
 With these 53 interesting facts about Algeria, let’s uncover more about its culture, economy, history, people and more…

-Fact 4.
-Algeria’s official religion is Islam and it is illegal to proselytize to the people about any other religion.
+#4.
+Algeria’s official religion is Islam and it is illegal to proselytize (advocate or promote) to the people about any other religion.
 The legal system is based on the French court system and Sharia law.

-Fact 8.
+#8.
 In this male dominant society, sex roles are clearly defined.
 (Nevertheless, some women do fill important positions in public and private professions.)
 Fathers handle family finances while mothers take care of the children and the home.
-Men often meet at coffeehouses to play games like chess, checkers and dominoes.
+Men often meet at coffeehouses to play games like chess, checkers, and dominoes.
 The women tend to socialize in each others’ homes.

 Related: 53 Interesting Morocco facts

-Fact 11.
+#11.
 All but two percent of Algeria’s exports are fossil fuels.
 Petroleum and natural gas make up 98 percent of the country’s exports.
-The country’s crude oil reserves are the 17th largest in the world.
+The country’s crude oil reserves are the 16th largest in the world with 12,200 million barrels of oil reserves (at the start of 2017).
 Algeria is also Africa’s largest oat market.

-Fact 15.
-Algeria’s literacy rate is 70 percent; more men can read than women.
+#15.
+Algeria’s literacy rate is 80 percent; more men can read than women.
 Women have traditionally been discouraged from attending school to stay home with their mothers.
 French is the instructional language at school.
 English is taught as well.